ezsystems/ezplatform/INSTALL.md

        $ sudo find {ezpublish/{cache,logs,config,sessions},web} -type d | xargs sudo chmod -R 777
        $ sudo find {ezpublish/{cache,logs,config,sessions},web} -type f | xargs sudo chmod -R 666
        ```

+       When using chmod, note that newly created files (such as cache) owned by the web server's user may have different/restrictive permissions.
+       In this case, it may be required to change the umask so that the cache and log directories will be group-writable or world-writable (`umask(0002)` or `umask(0000)` respectively).

+       It may also possible to add the group ownership inheritance flag so new files inherit the current group, and use `775`/`664` in the command lines above instead of world-writable:
+       ```bash
+       $ sudo chmod g+s {ezpublish/{cache,logs,config,sessions},ezpublish_legacy/{design,extension,settings,var},web}
+       ```

 3. *Optional* **Install LegacyBridge and eZ Publish Legacy**:

     eZ Platform, unlike eZ Publish 5.x, does not come with eZ Publish Legacy (the updated version of eZ Publish 4.x).